quinnathy/the-411-on-311/README.md

 To put data journalism skills to practical application, I wrote a visual essay on insights into 311 service requests.
 This project involved Python/Jupyter, pandas, GeoJSON, D3.js, Datawrapper, HTML/CSS/JavaScript.

+The finalized project can be seen here[^1]: https://quinnmadethis.com/the-411-on-311

+[^1]:As of Oct 30, the article has not been optimized for mobile viewing, so reading on a larger screen is recommended.

 ## Methodology

-I downloaded data from October 2020 to October 2025[^1] from the [311 Service Requests from 2010 to Present](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9/about_data) dataset, loaded it into an `.ipynb`, and cleaned the data to exclude null entries, typos in location (such as zip codes located in Michigan), and repeats.
+I downloaded data from October 2020 to October 2025[^2] from the [311 Service Requests from 2010 to Present](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9/about_data) dataset, loaded it into an `.ipynb`, and cleaned the data to exclude null entries, typos in location (such as zip codes located in Michigan), and repeats.
 Any subsequent analysis, on average wait times or frequencies or others, were done on this cleaned dataframe.

-[^1]:While the OpenData dataset goes as far back as to 2010, due to local hardware constraints, I chose to use a smaller subset that would still be relevant to the everyday New Yorker.
+[^2]:While the OpenData dataset goes as far back as to 2010, due to local hardware constraints, I chose to use a smaller subset that would still be relevant to the everyday New Yorker.

 ## Visualizing